GuenterQuast/mimoCoRB/builddoc/index.rst

       ringbuffer array.
 Aliases for improved clarity can be provided in the configuration file.

   - `class rb_toParquetfile`:
-      Save mimo_buffer data to an archive in  *tar* foramt; each data record is packed in Parquet format.
+      Save mimo_buffer data to an archive in  *tar* format; each data record is packed in Parquet format.

   - `class run_mimoDAQ`
-      Setup and run Data Acquisition suite with mimoCoRB buffer manager.
+      Setup and run a Data Acquisition suite with the mimoCoRB buffer manager.
       The layout of ringbuffers and associated functions are defined in a configuration file in *yaml* format.
 All configured functions are executed as worker processes in separate sub-processes and therefore